Fridrich (CFOP) Method - PLL

 Setting Up

 The most confusing part with PLL might me the set-up and recognition.
 The easiest way to do this is with AUF, or "Adjusting U-face."
 This basically means that you have to turn the U-layer a few times before getting one of the 21 possible cases.
 You have look for "blocks" of correctly connected last-layer cubies.
-Two adjacent cubies are "connected" if their adjacent stickers are the same.
+Two adjacent cubies are "connected" if their adjacent stickers are the same, so in the solved state, those two pieces would still remain next to each other.
+When you locate a block, turn the U-layer so that the pieces in the block are in their proper locations.
+Then look at the other pieces to see which PLL case you have.
+Larger blocks have higher priority over smaller ones, so if you see a 3-piece block and a 2-piece block at the same time, you should put the 3-piece block in the proper place.

 The Cases